PalaeoClimateModellingUK/PalaeoClimateModellingUK.github.io/meeting_UCL25.md

 Please register by completing [this form](https://forms.office.com/e/gyuiY6uBk2).

 ## Schedule
-The schedule is only provisional and can be modified if their are other sessions that people want to substitute in
+The schedule can be modified if there are other sessions that people want to substitute in

 | Time         | Activity                        | Leader(s)                |
 |--------------|---------------------------------|--------------------------|